FAQ about Permanent makeup

-Imagine rolling out of bed and instantly having a fresh face full of vibrant color.
-Imagine never having to feel self-conscious about your thin eyebrows or lips.
-Imagine going camping or to the gym and not having to worry about your makeup smearing or running.
-Now, imagine that all of this is not only possible, but is permanent!
+Imagine you wake up in the morning and have a fresh face full of vibrant color.
+Imagine you never feel bad about your thin eyebrows or lips.
+Imagine you go camping or attend classes in the gym and you don’t have to worry about your smudged makeup.
+Now, imagine that all that is not only possible, but it is also permanent!

-Permanent makeup is a growing sensation perfect for people who are allergic to even the most sensitive makeup, people with medical conditions that cause unsteady hands, such as rheumatoid arthritis or stroke which makes it difficult to apply traditional makeup, and people who simply have a busy lifestyle who would enjoy the ease of getting ready without bothering with applying makeup.
-When applied correctly and safely by a properly trained professional, permanent makeup can offer freedom to those who wish to look and feel their best with minimal effort.
+Permanent makeup is perfect for people who are allergic to makeup; people with medical conditions that cause unsteady hands, such as rheumatoid arthritis or stroke which makes it difficult to apply traditional makeup; and people who have a very busy lifestyle.
+Permanent makeup is a great solution for those who want to look and feel their best with minimal efforts.

 How Does Permanent

-Permanent makeup also known as Micropigmentation.
-This process is included implementation of organic pigment under the skin by trained professional by using permanent makeup machine or microblading hand tool.
+Permanent makeup is also known as micropigmentation.
+It is an implementation of pigment in the upper layer of the dermis using a permanent makeup machine or a microblading hand tool.
 Most clients have little to no pain during the procedure due to pre-numbing & continually numbing during the procedure.

-The artist can achieve permanent eyeliner that will never run when sweat or swim, or naturally fluffy full eyebrows by using 3D hair-stroke technique.
-Permanent make-up on lips can give an illusion of fuller, younger looking lips with more defined & symmetrical contour.
+The artists can draw a permanent eyeliner that won’t disappear when you sweat or swim, or natural looking eyebrows.
+Permanent makeup on lips creates an illusion of fuller, younger looking lips with more defined & symmetrical contour.